 His radical teaching changed people’s views about God, man’s origins, man’s destiny, man’s behaviour in sex, marriage and divorce, money management, attitudes towards the poor and poverty and how to relate to and to treat our fellow human beings.
 He upset the religious establishment of His day and ever since.
-He taught that Christian behaviour is counter-intuitive and thus it challenges peer group pressure.
+He taught that Christian behaviour is counter-intuitive and counter-cultural, and thus it challenges peer group pressure.

 Only the regenerating power of the Spirit of God can resist and break through peer group pressure.
 Jesus taught: ‘If the Son of God shall make you free, you shall be free indeed’ Jn 8:36.

 Jesus warns: ‘How can you believe, who receive honour from one another and do not seek the honour that comes from God only?’
 Jn 5:44.
 ‘I know you, that you do not have the love of God in you’ Jn 5:42.

 When Saul of Tarsus, the rabid persecutor of Christians, was converted to Jesus’ teaching, he spread the message of Christian love far and wide.
 In his letters he guides the Christian church how to interact with a sinful world driven by peer group pressure.